-The House of the Soviets is built on the site of Königsberg Castle in the eponymous city renamed Kalininigrad following WWll and its absorbtion into the Soviet Union.
+The House of the Soviets is built on the site of Königsberg Castle in the eponymous city renamed Kaliningrad following WWll and its absorption into the Soviet Union.
 The battle for the city is emblematic of the defeat of Naziism and the sacrifice of the Soviet people.
 But the building, designed by Yulian L. Shvartsbreim, was abandoned unfinished in 1985 when money ran out as it subsided on its inadequate foundations.
 It was meant to be monumental like Oscar Neimeyer’s Brasilia instead it represents in concrete the feebleness and decline of the Soviet Union’s driving force.
-Nonetheless the House of the Soviets, nicknamed the “Face of the Robot” as it looks somewhat like a giant, buried robot only its face showing above ground, is regarded with great fondness by the people of the city and far beyond.
+Nonetheless, the House of the Soviets nicknamed the “Face of the Robot” as it looks somewhat like a giant, buried robot only its face showing above ground, is regarded with great fondness by the people of the city and far beyond.

 Alexander was born in Moldova but spent much of his 1980s childhood at Baikonur where his father served at the Cosmodrome, the heart of the Soviet space programme and now central to international cooperation in space exploration.
-After graduating as an electrical engineer, Alexander moved to Kalininingrad, the former city of Koenigsberg, in 2004 and began his career as a professional photographer.
+After graduating as an electrical engineer, Alexander moved to Kaliningrad, the former city of Koenigsberg, in 2004 and began his career as a professional photographer.

 We asked Alexander what attracted him to the House of the Soviets?